 2. My gut was telling me something was off.

-3. I was going through the motions, instead of reaching the next level in my relationship.
+3. I was going through the motions of my relationship.

 4. I felt lonely, even when I was with my partner.

 I can't count how many times I silently cried myself to sleep.
 There was so much emptiness inside me, and I just couldn't shake it.
 I was lonely in my relationship, and it was the worst feeling in the world.
 We had the same talk about the same problems so many times.
 "You start thinking about the next chapter of your life, including immediate and long-term plans that do not include your partner," Leckie said.
 "You’ll find yourself excited about what life has in store for you."
 If life with your partner is beginning to feel more isolated than supportive, and a future alone seems more fulfilling, it may be time to walk away from your relationship.

 5. There was no respect.

 Respect is key to any relationship.
 If you no longer feel respected by your partner, it's time to reconsider your future together.
 And if you feel like your feelings are getting belittled, your opinion doesn't matter, or you can't express your thoughts, consider reaching out to friends, family, or a professional for help.
 It might be time to reevaluate what you want and where your relationship is going.
 "Disrespect is a red flag that there is an imbalance of power in a relationship,” Laura Holtz, writer, and advocate for domestic violence awareness, previously told Elite Daily “A respectful relationship is one where there is a conscious effort to maintain equilibrium."